 24hr Emergency electrical services No callout charges

 Let the experts at Mr. Electric Bournemouth provide you with the lights that best suit your needs.
 We install, repair, upgrade and replace lights and ballasts in both residential and commercial settings.
-To energise and illuminate your space give us a call today on 01202 468789
+To energise and illuminate your space give us a call today!